The foundations of AI governance

 Getting started with AI governance

-So, we’ve established you need an approach beyond “don’t use AI,” and some form of AI governance in your organization.
+We’ve established you need an approach beyond “don’t use AI,” and some form of AI governance in your organization.
 The next question is logically: what form should it take?

-- An AI governance committee responsible for oversight
+• An AI governance committee responsible for oversight.

-- AI policies and procedures
+• AI policies and procedures built around AI governance frameworks.

-- Data governance for AI
+• Data governance for AI.

 Let’s dive into each of these elements.